netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

 In Netgen Layouts, (block) item is a generic concept in a way that blocks do not (and should not) care what kind of items are put inside the blocks.
 To achieve this, a block item is a wrapper around a value which comes from your CMS.
-For example, in eZ Platform integration, Netgen Layouts supports two types of
+For example, in Ibexa CMS integration, Netgen Layouts supports two types of
-values: eZ location and eZ content.
+values: Ibexa location and Ibexa content.

 To be able to create block items from your own domain objects, you need to create and register your own custom **value type**.
 Value type has three